Yes, you can raise rabbits for profit no matter how many animals you have.

 I used a free website for over 5 years before switching to a hosted (paid) website.

-Having a website gives you a level of authority and the freedom to use other methods like money.
-Like selling your own products and making affiliate income.
+Having a website gives you a level of authority and the freedom to use other methods to make money which is great.
+Things like selling your own products and making affiliate income.
 Which will give you more income than just livestock sales.